Patricia Heaton: Career

+1987—1995

 While attending Ohio State University, she became a sister of Delta Gamma sorority.
 She later graduated with a Bachelor of Arts in drama.
 In 1980, Heaton moved to New York City to study with drama teacher William Esper.
-Heaton made her first Broadway appearance in the chorus of Don't Get God Started (1987), after which fellow students and she created Stage Three, an off-Broadway acting troupe.
+Heaton made her first Broadway appearance in the chorus of Don't Get God Started (1987), after which she and fellow students created Stage Three, an off-Broadway acting troupe.

-Heaton auditioned for the role of Elaine Benes on Seinfeld.

-When Stage Three brought one of its productions to Los Angeles, Heaton caught the eye of a casting director for the ABC drama Thirtysomething.
+Heaton auditioned for the role of Elaine Benes on Seinfeld in 1989.
+When Stage Three brought one of its productions to Los Angeles, Heaton caught the eye of a casting director for the ABC drama series Thirtysomething.
 She was cast as an oncologist, leading to six appearances on the series from 1989 to 1991.
-Other TV guest appearances include: Alien Nation (1989), Matlock (1990), Party of Five (1996), The King of Queens (1999), and Danny Phantom (2004).
+Other guest appearances include Alien Nation (1989) and Matlock (1990) and supporting role in the made-for-television movie Shattered Dreams (1990).

-Heaton's feature films include Memoirs of an Invisible Man (1992), Beethoven (1992), The New Age (1994), and Space Jam (1996).

-Heaton was featured in three short-lived sitcoms—Room for Two, Someone Like Me and Women of the House—before landing the role of Debra Barone on Everybody Loves Raymond.
+In 1992, Heaton made her big screen debut appearing in a supporting role in the comedy-drama film Memoirs of an Invisible Man directed by John Carpenter.
+Later that year, she appeared in the box-office hit family comedy film Beethoven.
+From 1992 to 1993, Heaton starred as a lead character in the ABC sitcom Room for Two.
+The series was canceled after two seasons.
+In 1994, she starred in another short-lived sitcom, Someone Like Me, it lasted on NBC only six episodes.
+Later that year, Heaton appeared in the comedy-drama film The New Age.
+In 1995, she starred opposite Delta Burke in the CBS sitcom Women of the House, a spin-off of Designing Women.
+The series also was canceled after one season.

+1996—2018: Everybody Loves Raymond and The Middle

+In 1996, Heaton landed the role of Debra Barone in the CBS sitcom Everybody Loves Raymond opposite Ray Romano.
+The series received positive reviews and has been on top ten television rankings and won Primetime Emmy Award for Outstanding Comedy Series twice.
 She was nominated in each of the series' last seven seasons for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series, winning in 2000 and 2001.
 With her win in 2000, she became the first of the cast members on the show to win an Emmy.
-She has also collected two Viewers for Quality Television Awards and a Screen Actors Guild trophy for her work on the series.
+She has also collected two Viewers for Quality Television Awards for Best Actress in a Quality Comedy Series and a Screen Actors Guild trophy for Outstanding Performance by an Ensemble in a Comedy Series and five Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Comedy Series nominations for her work on the series.
+The series ended in 2005 after nine seasons.

-Starting September 2007, Heaton co-starred with Kelsey Grammer in Back to You, a situation comedy on Fox.
-The show was canceled in May 2008.

-Heaton appeared on the season seven of Extreme Makeover: Home Edition where she helped build a home for a firefighter and his family.